Extrapolative Controlled Sequence Generation via Iterative Refinement: Protein Design on the ACE2 dataset

-\paragraph{Baselines} We compare our approach against \emph{Sampling}, \emph{Iterative Sampling}, and \emph{Genhance}.\footnote{To our knowledge \emph{PPLM} requires an autoregressive language model hindering us from using it for proteins.
-Since the ACE2 task involves generating mutants to a particular wild-type, it is better suited to sequence-to-sequence models as opposed to guiding the generation of amino acid tokens from an autoregressive language model with the wild-type as context.
-Also, we do not report the \emph{Score-Conditioned Generator} baseline as the vocabulary of Prot-T5-XL solely consists of amino acids, thus it does not extrapolate to unseen attribute values.} For \emph{Genhance}, we report results from the model released by \citet{chan2021deep} on $10,000$ mutants generated with and without the scorer.
+\paragraph{Baselines} We compare our approach against \emph{Sampling}, \emph{Iterative Sampling}, and \emph{Genhance}.\footnote{The ACE2 task requires generating mutants of a specific wild-type.
+Pretrained autoregressive language models in the protein domain cannot generate mutants directly, only continuing sequences.
+As a result, sequence-to-sequence models are more appropriate for this task.
+Hence, {\em PPLM}, which relies on an autoregressive model, is not included as a baseline.
+Also, we do not include the \emph{Score-Conditioned Generator} baseline as the vocabulary of Prot-T5-XL tokenizer solely consists of amino acids, thus it cannot accept the output score as a token along with the input. } For \emph{Genhance}, we report results from the model released by \citet{chan2021deep} on $10,000$ mutants generated with and without the scorer.
 This model is based on Prot-T5-XL as well making it directly comparable to the \modelacc model.
 For \emph{Iterative Sampling}, we generate $5$ sequences per iteration for $10$ iterations.